ngjunsiang/laymansguide-src/season10/issue119/issue119.md

 **Issue summary:** Solid-state disks are much faster than hard disks because they have no moving parts, so no time is wasted waiting for parts to get into the right position.
 However, they are more expensive than hard disk drives.

-I managed to write this issue without once mentioning write amplification or NAND, and I consider that a significant personal achievement
+I managed to write this issue without once mentioning write amplification or NAND, and I consider that a significant personal achievement.

 ## What I’ll be covering next